ARcare Aging Well Outreach Network

 - Medication reconciliation

 - Transportation to appointments and exercise opportunities

-ARcare identifies patients who would benefit from the Aging Well Outreach Network.
-This network provides:
+ARcare identified patients who would benefit from the Aging Well Outreach Network.
+This network provided:

 - Cooking classes